 Sometimes people make assumptions about who is a good leader and who isn’t.

 “She doesn’t have the personality for it”

 “He doesn’t like to direct people”

 These are all statements I’ve heard about potential leaders who were never given the chance.

-It’s important not to assume people are ineffective leaders just because they aren’t jumping up and down, stomping on other people’s throats to be the boss.
+It’s important not to assume people are poor leaders just because they aren’t jumping up and down, stomping on other people’s throats to be the boss.
 Many people simply don’t work that way.

 Don’t count them out without giving them a chance!

 Providing leadership opportunities can reveal true leadership potential

 There are people who may have great leadership potential, just beneath the surface.
 Not everyone is a “go getter” who puts themselves forward to get that leadership position.

 Sometimes it is better to provide people with leadership opportunities, rather than expect them to come forward by themselves.
 This works well for introverts who are less likely to put themselves “out there” on display.